 My personal business card says I’m a Digital Medievalist.
 It’s the best way to describe my education, my work experience, and my interests.

-Most recently, I’ve turned from technical editing and ghostwriting consumer computer books to co-writing books about Mac OS, and technology.
+Most recently, I’ve turned from technical editing and ghostwriting consumer computer books to writing books about Mac OS, and technology.
 My latest books are about doing stuff with an iPad or iPhone.
-You can read more that at our iPad Projects site.

-I started this site while I was still actively engaged supporting users (faculty and students) using technology for teaching and learning.
+I started blogging about technology and instruction in January of 2002, while I was still actively engaged supporting users (faculty and students) using technology for teaching and learning.
 As much as I am personally fond of things geeky and digital, quite often I see technology in instruction being used simply because it’s there, rather than because using technology assists understanding, or because using technology enhances student learning.
-I also see a lot of silliness in terms of technology and instruction, where a particular technology is forced upon students and faculty because some manager or administrative person thinks technology is cool, or that using technology will draw fame and fortune to his career, rather than because the technology is effective or appropriate.
+I also see a lot of silliness in terms of technology, instruction and scholarship, where a particular technology is forced upon students and faculty because some manager or administrative person thinks technology is cool, or that using technology will draw fame and fortune to his career, rather than because the technology is effective or appropriate.
 Frequently faculty who would like to use technology are bewildered by the jargon and by the unfortunate arrogance of the technical experts they must work with, who, for all their technical expertise are, not surprisingly, sometimes woefully ignorant about pedagogy, and have no interest or understanding of the humanities.